 7. Rights - This argument concerns with the intellectual rights over the digital files, and the need for part providers to continue to protect these rights.
 While this is a valid statement, many companies are already outsourcing manufacturing to trusted third parties.
 As such, security and control is key, but it is not necessarily a blocker to profitability when it comes to choosing supply and distribution chains.

-8. Comfort - Some companies would simply not want to send their files to another company.
+8. Comfort - Some companies would not want to send their files to another company.
 While at Ivaldi we are developing partnerships with several original equipment manufacturers, we also recognize that not everyone wishes to do so.
-It’s really a question of cost versus risk.
-Early adopters focus on low-risk products and scale-up as they become more familiar and are able to account for risk.
+It’s a question of cost versus risk.
+Early adopters focus on low-risk products and scale-up as they become more familiar and can account for risk.

 9. Disruption - As Mr. Stevenson points out - new technologies will cause disruptions.
 “Who would want to make the truckers angry?”
 The point is well made, but can we fight progress?
 Do we embrace the future or run from it?
 Judging by the latest robot out of Boston Dynamics, running just got a lot harder.
 At Ivaldi Group, we believe that the best way to tackle disruptive technologies is to embrace them and guide them towards positive change.